jasongrimes/grimesit-mm/_pages/about.md

 Grimes IT, LLC solves business problems with internet technologies, specializing in custom web applications, technical [services](/services/), and original research and development.

 I’m Jason Grimes, owner and lead engineer.
-I've been growing businesses on the Internet for a long time.
+I've been growing companies on the Internet for a long time.

 I build web applications and scale internet infrastructure, and have since the dawn of the World Wide Web.
 Before specializing in web development and DevOps